 Jon Culshaw is warmly regarded by many as Britain’s best impressionist with an unmatched versatility and a catalogue of over 350 voices and impersonations including Boris Johnson, Donald Trump, Professor Brian Cox, Barack Obama, Alan Carr, John Bishop and Michael McIntyre.

 Jon first made international headlines in 1998 by calling the switchboard of No. 10 Downing Street and fooling the operators with his impression of William Hague.
 He was put directly through to Prime Minister Tony Blair.
 The incident was mentioned at Prime Minister’s Question Time and reported in Hansard.

 A lifelong astronomy enthusiast, Jon was a part of the team on the world’s longest-running programme, The Sky at Night, first appearing with Sir Patrick Moore on the show’s 50th anniversary.
-He recently began writing a monthly column for their magazine called Jon Culshaw’s Exoplanet Excursions.
-He was a judge for the Royal Society’s Winton Prize for Science Books.
+As a self-confessed fan of Doctor Who, Jon is responsible for voicing many of the audiobooks, with frighteningly accurate Tom Bakers and Jon Pertwees.

 In addition to many public appearances, Jon is also a regular guest on current affairs programmes, providing comic relief with impromptu impersonations of politicians and commentators.
 He can regularly be heard on radio shows including The Now Show and Secret World.